-When you have strong and respectful relationships with child carers and child educators at your child’s service, there are lots of benefits for you and your child.
+When you have strong and respectful relationships with early childhood educators at child care, there are many benefits for you and your child.

-To start with, strong relationships put you in a great position to give carers the information they need to help your child get the most out of child care.
+To start with, strong relationships put you in a great position to give educators information about your child.
+This information is a key way for educators to help your child get the most out of child care.

-Also, if you have positive and respectful relationships with carers, it gives your child a great ‘model’ of how to be and behave with other people.
-And if your child sees and copies kind and respectful relationships, he’ll learn to act this way in his relationships with others too.
-So it’s good for your child’s social and emotional development.
+Strong relationships are also good for your child’s social and emotional development.
+If you have positive and respectful relationships with educators, it gives your child a great ‘model’ of how to behave with other people.
+And if your child sees kind and respectful relationships, your child will learn to act this way in their relationships with others.

-Finally, building good relationships with carers is a way of showing interest in this part of your child’s life.
+Building good relationships with educators is also a way of showing interest in your child’s life, wellbeing and education.
 And when you show interest, it helps your child feel valued and important.

-- feeling that the carer is interested and understands when you talk about your child
+- feeling that the educator is interested and understands when you talk about your child

-- feeling comfortable to raise concerns and work out solutions with carers
+- feeling comfortable to raise concerns and work out solutions with educators

 - knowing what’s going on at the child care service